sminq/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-queueId | true | Queue ID for which plans are to be fetched. userId | false | User ID for which booking charge is to be fetched
+queueId | true | Queue ID for which plans are to be fetched. userId | true | User ID for which booking charge and membership status is to be fetched

 ### Error codes